-It’s main active constituent, curcumin, has been credited with a long list of health benefits such as preventing cancer, reducing cholesterol levels, controling diabetes, warding off dementia, relieving arthritis and boosting immunity.
+It’s main active constituent, curcumin, has been credited with a long list of health benefits such as preventing cancer, reducing cholesterol levels, controlling diabetes, warding off dementia, relieving arthritis and boosting immunity.

-These seemingly amazing benefits are due to its powerful anti-inflammatory and strong antioxidant effects but it is its effect on the liver detox that we are interested in here.
+These amazing turmeric benefits are due to its powerful anti-inflammatory and strong antioxidant effects but it is its effect on the liver detox that we are interested in here.
 For even more information read this comprehensive turmeric guide.

 The Effect Of Turmeric On Liver Detox